northeastern-datalab/factorized-graphs/Readme.md

 This library provides various Python modules and scripts to perform semi-supervised learning with heterophily (SSLH).
-It includes methods to perform label propagation with linearized belief propagation and to estimate class-to-class compatibilities from very sparsely labeled graphs.
+It includes methods to perform label propagation with linearized belief propagation and to estimate class-to-class compatibilities from very sparsely labeled graphs, extending an earlier release of [SSLH](https://pypi.org/project/sslh/) and [prior ideas](https://arxiv.org/abs/1412.3100).
-Also included is code and experimental traces to reproduce the experiments from our [SIGMOD 2020](http://sigmod2020.org/) paper:
+Also included are code and experimental traces to reproduce the experiments from our [SIGMOD 2020](http://sigmod2020.org/) paper:
 [Factorized Graph Representations for Semi-supervised Learning from Sparse Labels](https://doi.org/10.1145/3318464.3380577)

 **Overview of SSLH:**